SEARCH

 While fun to do, this can get messy if you don’t set up your work area correctly.

 You will be melting beeswax in a double-boiler on your stove top.
 The double-boiler is just two pots or a pot and bowl.
-They are used to produce a gentler heat than you would get if the beeswax was place directly in a pot on the stove.
+Double-boiling produces a gentler heat than you would get if the beeswax was place directly in a pot on the stove.

 Because this can get messy and it is not easy to completely clean a bowl used for melting beeswax, use a bowl that is heat proof and can be dedicated to future crafting.